Managers are health workers too

 During World Health Worker Week the role of managers in supporting their charges, and in being supported themselves, is considered through testimonies from PERFORM2Scale participants.

 When we consider health workers our first thought may be ‘frontline’ staff in PPE and uniforms directly interacting with patients.
-If we were not appreciative of their skill, dedication and empathy before Covid-19 then the pandemic has certainly driven home our reliance on these people and the debt we owe them.
-This week’s international call to policymakers to listen to health workers and to better support and protect them is much needed.
+If we were not appreciative of their skill, dedication and empathy before COVID-19 then the pandemic has certainly driven home our reliance on these people and the debt we owe them.
+International calls to policymakers to listen to health workers and to better support and protect them are much needed.

 However, the argument can be made that managers are also health workers: indeed, many will have been promoted from the ‘frontline’ at some stage.
 They are similarly committed to their profession, are also skilled – albeit in a different way – and care for those in their charge.
 Just as the drive towards universal health coverage is dependent on health workers, nurses and doctors in health facilities and the community, so it is reliant on the people behind the scenes who work to support their staff and get the most from the available resources.

 Supporting behind-the-scenes health workers

 PERFORM2Scale Country Research Teams in Ghana, Malawi and Uganda have worked to give members of the District Health Management Teams (DHMT) the tools to identify their own health workforce problems and address them in the way they think best.
 The aim is to make them better managers who can support their staff to do their best, resulting in improved service and better health outcomes.
 One Ministry of Health commissioner in Uganda described PERFORM2Scale as:

 “It brings on board the real people on the ground who are implementing the service, the people in charge in the actual implementation - they are involved in the whole process.
 This automatically looked workable because there is a bottom-up approach… based on my experience of PERFORM2Scale it is working.”